A table describing the differences between demand generation and lead generation

 2. Paid media

 Creating educational content is only one part of the demand generation puzzle.
-The other part?
-Driving traffic to the content you publish.
+The other part: driving traffic to your content.

 One effective way to do so is using paid ads.

-It’s a tactic that the Metadata team uses.
+The Metadata team uses this tactic.
 Their Sr. Demand Generation Manager, Bryttney Blanken, shares, “We invest roughly 20-40% of our total paid media budget in creating demand, meaning we build campaigns that point to valuable content with the goal of educating and building trust with our ICP.

 “This has impacted our overall demand generation strategy by decreasing our variable cost-per-opportunity and increasing our month-over-month demo requests by 290% from paid social ads."